What are the strengths and weaknesses of the midtribulational view of the rapture (midtribulationism)?

 Question: "What are the strengths and weaknesses of the midtribulational view of the rapture (midtribulationism)?"

-Midtribulationism teaches that the Rapture occurs at the midpoint of the Tribulation.
-At that time, the seventh trumpet sounds (Revelation 11:15), the church will meet Christ in the air, and then the bowl judgments are poured upon the earth (Revelation 15–16) in a time known as the Great Tribulation.
-In other words, the Rapture and Christ’s Second Coming (to set up His kingdom) are separated by a period of three-and-a-half years.
-According to this view, the church goes through the first half of the Tribulation but is spared the worst of the Tribulation which occurs in the last three-and-a-half years.
-Very close to midtribulationism is the belief in a “pre-wrath” rapture, i.e., a belief that the church is caught up to heaven before the “great day of . . . wrath” comes (Revelation 6:17).
+Midtribulationism teaches that the rapture occurs at the midpoint of the tribulation.
+At that time, the seventh trumpet sounds (Revelation 11:15), the church will meet Christ in the air, and then the bowl judgments are poured upon the earth (Revelation 15—16) in a time known as the great tribulation.
+In other words, the rapture and Christ’s second coming (to set up His kingdom) are separated by a period of three and a half years.
+According to this view, the church goes through the first half of the tribulation but is spared the worst of the tribulation in the last three and a half years.
+Very close to midtribulationism is the belief in a “pre-wrath” rapture, i.e., a belief that the church is caught up to heaven before the “great day of … wrath” comes (Revelation 6:17).

-In support of their view, midtribulationists point to the chronology given in 2 Thessalonians 2:1-3.
-The order of events is as follows: 1) apostasy, 2) the revelation of the Antichrist, and 3) the Day of Christ.
-The midtribulational view teaches that the Antichrist will not be decisively revealed until “the abomination which makes desolate” (Matthew 24:15), which occurs at the midpoint of the Tribulation (Daniel 9:27).
-Also, midtribulationists interpret “the Day of Christ” as the Rapture; therefore, the church will not be caught up to heaven until after the Antichrist is revealed.
+In support of their view, midtribulationists point to the chronology given in 2 Thessalonians 2:1–3.
+The order of events is as follows: 1) apostasy, 2) the revelation of the Antichrist, and 3) the day of Christ.
+The midtribulational view teaches that the Antichrist will not be decisively revealed until “the abomination that causes desolation” (Matthew 24:15), which occurs at the midpoint of the tribulation (Daniel 9:27).
+Midtribulationists use Daniel 7:25, which says the Antichrist will have power over the “saints” for three and a half years, to bolster their point—they assume this is the first half of the tribulation and that the saints spoken of are the church.
+Also, they interpret “the day of Christ” as the rapture; therefore, the church will not be caught up to heaven until after the Antichrist is revealed.

-Midtribulationism places the Rapture in Revelation 11, prior to the start of “the great tribulation.”
+Midtribulationism places the rapture in Revelation 11, prior to the start of the great tribulation.
 There are two problems with this placement in the chronology of Revelation.
-First, the only occurrence of the term “great tribulation” in the entire book of Revelation is in 7:14.
-Second, the only reference to a “great day of wrath” is in Revelation 6:17.
-Both of these references come too early for a midtribulational Rapture.
+First, the only occurrence of the term “great tribulation” in the entire book of Revelation is in 7:14, before the opening of the seventh seal.
+Second, the only reference to a “great day of wrath” is in Revelation 6:17, during the events of the sixth seal.
+Both of these references come too early for a midtribulational rapture, which is timed according to the seventh trumpet.